-The College of Business and Management offers instructional programs which combine a liberal arts education with professional career preparation in Accounting, Finance, Management, Marketing, and General Business Administration.
-The five undergraduate degree programs prepare students for business careers and for additional study in graduate schools of business and management.
-Students intending to major or minor in the College of Business and Management must also fulfill the University General Education program and other requirements by enrolling in mathematics, English, humanities, behavioral/social sciences, natural siences, and other courses which stress written and oral communication skills.
-In addition, students must fulfill computer/information literacy, English competency, and human relations requirements.
+College programs combine a liberal arts education with professional career preparation in Accounting, Finance, Management, Marketing, and General Business Administration.
+The five undergraduate degree programs prepare students for careers in business or for additional study in graduate schools of business.